zachvalenta/jvns.ca/content/post/2018-02-18-working-remotely--4-years-in.markdown

 ### Calendar management

-One challenging thing about all these weekly meetings I use to communicate is making sure I don't fragment my calendar so much that I'm constantly interrupted and can't get any programming done.
+One challenging thing about all these weekly meetings I use to communicate is making sure I don't fragment my calendar too much -- it's important to have enough time to focus!
 The meetings are all important -- if I didn't have the meetings, I'd be out of touch and couldn't make decisions about what I should be *doing* with my focus time -- but it's important not to let them take over :)

 here are things I do to keep my calendar under control so I have time to focus and can leave work on
 time: